trusona/trusona-server-sdk-js/README.md

 1. Creating an Executive Trusonafication
 	- Create a test
-2. Rendering a TruCode
-	- trusona.getWebSdkConfig()
-3. Getting a paired trucode
+2. Getting a paired trucode
 	- polling until it is paired
-4. Improve error handling
+3. Improve error handling
-5. Create docs
+4. Create docs